Synesthetic style: How music can help you find your best outfits

 A totally important and practical question: if the style essences were music genres, which ones would they be?

-I actually think the answer to this question is useful for better understanding the essences’ vibes and most harmonious fashions.
+I actually do think the answer to this question is useful for better understanding the essences’ vibes and most harmonious fashions.

 Here’s initial thoughts on music genres that embody each of the types, and how music can help inform your fashion sense.